rafaellima8/SaudeCardeal/replit.md

 - **DATASUS BPA System**: For exporting BPA-I and APAC data in TXT format for submission, and for generating printable PDF forms to be manually entered into the system.
 - **IBGE (Brazilian Institute of Geography and Statistics)**: Used for municipality codes in TFD.
 - **CID-10 (International Classification of Diseases, 10th Revision)**: Used for diagnosis coding.

+## Recent Changes (Dec 2025)

+- Added 13 new database tables for automation modules in `shared/schema.ts`
+- Created `/modules/forms/` with form-engine.ts and routes.ts for dynamic form templates
+- Created `/modules/workflow/` with workflow-engine.ts and routes.ts for approval flows
+- Created `/modules/alerts/` with alert-scheduler.ts and routes.ts for intelligent notifications
+- Created `/modules/reports/` with strategic-reports.ts and routes.ts for KPI dashboards
+- Integrated all module routes into server/routes.ts with namespace isolation